About

 Ken would go on to take out his license out in 2002.
 From here he has developed a respected reputation and whether it’s a solid handicapper, a high-class juvenile or a classic contender, Ken has shown that he and his excellent team can deliver in all divisions of racing.
 He is also a good communicator and he and the experienced team at Osborne Lodge strive to assess the evolving individual merits of each horse and then advise accordingly the best future course of action.

 2018 was a milestone year for Ken, training his first classic winner when he sent out Romanised to win the Irish 2,000 Guineas.
-Romanised went on to win the Prix Jacques Le Marois G1 at Deauville in 2019 and is now standing at Haras de Bouquetot, where his first foals are due to arrive in 2022.
+Romanised went on to win the Prix Jacques Le Marois G1 at Deauville in 2019 and is now standing at Haras de Bouquetot, with his first runners eagerly anticipated in 2024.

 Ken and his wife Pauline purchased Osborne Lodge in 2018.
 Situated on the Northern edge of the Curragh plains, it has been lucky to its previous incumbents with an Irish Classic haul to date of 18, including 3 Irish Derby winners – Flax Park in 1905, Wild Bouquet in 1908 and later Zarathustra in 1954 – not to mention latterly through the highly successful tenure of the Hughes family, Champion Hurdle and Grand National winners.
 Built in 1897 by James Dunne, Ken and Pauline hope to continue the classic legacy here and write their own chapter in a rich and successful history.